 - Use sourdough discard - This bagel recipe makes great use of your sourdough starter discard, turning something you might normally throw away into a delicious treat.

-- Customizable – Add-ins like grains, seeds, or fruit can be mixed in for extra flavor and texture.
+- Customizable - These Sourdough Discard Bagels can be customized with add-ins like grains, seeds, or fruit.
+Mix in for extra flavor and texture.

 Bread flour: Provides the necessary structure and chewiness that makes a great bagel.
 I recommend unbleached bread flour, but bleached will work fine too.
 Note that all purpose flour will have different results.